KomputeProject/kompute/docs/overview/memory-management.rst

 Optional Memory Management
 -------------

 As outlined above, resource memory is only managed by Kompute if the resources are created by Kompute.
 Each of the Kompute components can also be initialised with externally managed resources.
-The kp::Manager for example can be initialized with an external Vulkan Device.
+The :class:`kp::Manager` for example can be initialized with an external Vulkan Device.
 The first principle ensures that all memory ownership is explicitly defined when managing and creating Kompute resources.